gemoc/xCapella/README.md

 The current version of the RCP requires **Oracle Java 8**  (using other or newer version of java may disable some features and views of GEMOC)

+### Note:

+GEMOC xCapella RCP is a "Modeling Workbench".
+Ie. you can directly use is with model projects for the installed languages (xCapella in this case).
+The size of the RCP hasn't been optimized as it also contains all development tooling too.
+A more production-ready environment would probably drastically reduce this size by removing all unnecessary tool.

 ## Running examples

 The git folder [examples](https://github.com/gemoc/xCapella/tree/master/examples) contains some examples to be imported in the RCP.